NLnetLabs/rpki-doc/source/about/introduction.rst

 Welcome to the documentation of the Resource Public Key Infrastructure (RPKI).
-Here, we aim to offer an overview of the RPKI technology itself, as well as some of the tools are being developed for it.
+Here, we aim to offer an overview of the RPKI technology itself, as well as some of the tools that are being developed for it.
 Any software implementer is welcome to add documentation for their tools to this project.

 This page gives a broad overview of the RPKI and how it can help make Internet